AdobeDocs/app-builder/src/pages/runtime_getting_started/activations.md

 # Retrieve Action Invocation Results

-The activation record contains information that helps you understand what happened: activation ID (the unique identifier), namespace and action name, logs (if any), response (a dictionary that contains the status, success, and result).
+The activation record of an action invocation contains information to help you understand what happened.
+It contains the invocation's:

-## Activations TTL

-The activation TTL (Time To Live) is seven days.
-This is a system setting, not a user setting (it can't be changed by developers).

-Thus, if you don't see any activations or not seeing an activation you know that has happened, it could be that they happend more than 7 days ago.
+* **Activation ID**, a unique identifier

+* **Namespace** and **action name** of the invoked action

+* **Logs**, if your action generated any

+* **Response**, a dictionary that contains the status, success, and result of the invoked action

-## Example
+## Retrieve activations

-Assuming that you&rsquo;ve invoked an action called `hello`, this is how you retrieve the latest activations:
+If you have invoked an action named `hello` and enter the command:

 `aio rt:activation:list`

-The result will be a list of activation IDs (if any) and the action invoked for each:
+You will see a list of activation IDs from actions invoked during the preceding seven days, along with the name of each invoked action:

 ```
 e9932762894d4ccf932762894d6ccff4 hello